The sun is shining.

 Who needs a spa treatment?
 Today, even if a possible root canal looms, I’ll take it!
 Especially, if it’s my ticket to be by myself.
 (Woohoo!)

-The receptionist is beginning to wonder why I can’t focus on her long enough to answer any of her new patient questions.
-I think I’m beginning to embarrass myself but I can’t miss this segment – Giada is demonstrating how to properly cut an avocado.
+The receptionist is beginning to wonder why I can’t focus long enough to answer any of her new patient questions.
+I think I’m beginning to embarrass myself, but I can’t miss this segment – Giada is demonstrating how to properly cut an avocado.
+Hot dang!

 This is so good that I almost have to pinch myself in-between filing out insurance forms.
 It simply can’t get any better – unless the receptionist brings out a tray of hors d’oeuvres.